davidwickerhf/project-proposal/README.md

 $$p \approx \frac{2(R_{-M} - R_M)}{(R_{-M} - R_M) + (S_{-M} - S_M)}$$

-This gives not just a binary detect/not-detect decision, but an **estimate of the payload fraction** embedded — useful for RQ1 (payload sensitivity).
+This gives not just a binary detect/not-detect decision, but an **estimate of the payload fraction** embedded, useful for RQ1 (payload sensitivity).

 ```python
 import numpy as np